alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 ![](image_2ec097e1ef.png)

-You can verify the transaction on <a href="https://explorer.testnet.alephium.org/" class="markup--anchor markup--p-anchor" data-href="https://explorer.testnet.alephium.org/" rel="noopener" target="_blank">https://explorer.testnet.alephium.org/</a>
+You can verify the transaction on <a href="https://explorer.testnet.alephium.org/" data-href="https://explorer.testnet.alephium.org/">https://explorer.testnet.alephium.org/</a>

 **How to add ETH to your Browser Extension Wallet**